adelriosantiago/syncternet-demo/README.md

 A matching UUID and username is what makes an user an authenticated one.
 For this reason UUIDs should never be shared to the client.

-As an example we use 2 plugins:

-- Party: Allows people to see where others are and shows an avatar near the DOM element over the cursor.
-- Emoticons: Allows people to add reactions to elements.
-Inspired by Facebooks video reactions.

 Public information about the each user for each plugin is stored in `public`.
 For example:

 ```js